latj/hub-spoke-microhack/README.md

 - "On-Premises" environment simulated by Azure Virtual Network
 - On-Premises contains a management VM (*onprem-mgmt-vm*) and a dns server VM (*onprem-dns-vm*)
 - On-Premises is connected to Azure via a Site-to-Site VPN
-- Azure contains a simple Hub and Spoke topology, containing a management VM in the spoke (*az-mgmt-vm*) and a dns server VM in the hub (*az-dns-vm*)
+- Azure contains a simple Hub and Spoke topology, containing a management VMs in the spokes (*az-mgmt-vm, az-mgmt2-vm, az-srv-vm*) and a dns server VM in the hub (*az-dns-vm*)
-- Azure Bastion is deployed in all VNets to enable easy remote desktop access to the Windows VMs
+- Azure Bastion is deployed in hub VNet to enable easy remote desktop access to the Windows VMs
-- All of the above is deployed within a single resource group called *privatelink-dns-microhack-rg*
+- All of the above is deployed within a single resource group called *hub-spoke-microhack-rg*

 ## Task 1 : Deploy Template